Semi-0/Propagator/README.md

 generic arithmetic, as well as simple backtracking(amb op).

-Also, a customized observer-based reactive system has been included for transmitting values between cells and propagators, and a more generic scheduler supports promise, which is different from the scheme implementation.
+The system extends a **vector clock-based reactive system** for transmitting values between cells and propagators.
+Vector clocks track causality and temporal ordering, enabling correct reactive updates in distributed and concurrent scenarios.
+Vector clocks can also be used as a **Truth Maintenance System (TMS)**, tracking dependencies and support relationships between values (see `test/advanceReactive.test.ts` and `DataTypes/TemporaryValueSet.ts`).
+Cells support **reflectivity**, allowing them to observe and react to their own state changes.
+The system includes a more generic scheduler that supports promises, which is different from the scheme implementation.

-So, both the cell and propagator could be observed by external observers, this could potentially open up some possibilities for visualization.
+Both cells and propagators can be observed by external observers, opening up possibilities for visualization and debugging of the reactive computation flow.

 Todos: